The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 It must be.

-Oh, it's my entire story.
+Oh, it's my whole story.

-You know, last season, I was all about the big C, which was career.
+You know, last season I was all about the big C, which was career.

 But this season, the other big C is cancer.